Now Vietnam wants to "manage" chat apps, and media says ban possible

 "The government has more options, like cooperation between OTT and network providers," Park told Reuters.

-The prime minister's statement comes two weeks after the government ordered all foreign websites, including Facebook (FB.O), to have at least one server hosted in Vietnam.
+The prime minister's statement comes two weeks after the government ordered all foreign websites, including Facebook, to have at least one server hosted in Vietnam.

 "This looks like an additional step from the government to censor internet users," said a diplomat who requested anonymity.
 "Once it can't control them, it will block everything,"